jle034/rshell/README.md

 	- If a command is empty, it returns false. `rshell` does not output an error.
 	- Anything found after the first found `#` is considered a comment and will be ignored.

+Known Bugs:
+	- Commands with more than 2 but less than 7 flags will not execute.
+	- `echo` with quotes will include quotes in output.

+### ls
+`ls` implements a subset of the GNU `ls` command.
+It can support the -a, -l, and -R optional flags; and the ability to pass in one or many files optional.
+It also displays different types of files in different colors that can be combinable:
+	- directories are blue
+	- executables are green
+	- hidden files have a gray background

+Known Bugs:
+	- Files are listed in alphabetical order from left to right, then top to bottom.
+	- Columns are all of equal width.

 ### How To Run rshell
 ```
 $ git clone https://github.com/jle034/rshell.git